-We wanted to dig deeper on the contract manufacturing trends noted in the report, CRB Horizons: Life Sciences, with the authors noting the “heroic role” that CDMOs played during the push for a COVID-19 vaccine.
+We wanted to dig deeper on the contract manufacturing trends observed in the report, CRB Horizons: Life Sciences, with the authors noting the “heroic role” that CDMOs played during the push for a COVID-19 vaccine.

 A role that “buffed their reputation to a shine” and demonstrated that unprecedented speed and scalability are possible through strategic partnerships, said the CRB team.

 But companies whose scale-up strategy leans entirely on CMOs or CDMOs face a significant challenge: demand currently outstrips supply, and many contract manufacturers have prohibitively long lead times, they stressed.

 Large pharma companies seem to have planned for this in their manufacturing strategy.
 Most have a hybrid in-house/CDMO strategy or work exclusively in-house.
 Only 18% rely on CDMOs exclusively, according to the data collated in the CRB report.

 “We believe that protecting intellectual property (IP) may also play a role because larger companies have a lot to lose if their IP gets out—and more resources to protect that IP by keeping it in-house.
 For start-up companies, there is nearly an equal split for in-house versus CDMO manufacturing—with capital cost being the strongest driver.”

 Of course, large companies are better positioned than start-ups to limit their reliance on outsourced manufacturing, noted the life science industry specialists.